PonyBoy-ScareBear/PonyBoy-ScareBear/README.md

 - 👀 I’m interested in Data Science, Statistical Learning, and Block Chain Development
 - 🌱 I’m currently learning the basics of Machine Learning, and statistical methods.
 - 💞️ I’m looking to collaborate on block chain apps & projects that use my new found data science and statistical learning skills.
-- 📫 How to reach me by emailing me at ponyboy@msgsafe.io
+- 📫 Reach me via email at ponyboy@msgsafe.io

 <!---
 PonyBoy-ScareBear/PonyBoy-ScareBear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.